 - Contribution margin

-The frequency that such data is reviewed by e.g. the sales manager or the company’s management may vary from weekly to monthly to quarterly and of course, annually.
-However, when you structure your sales data, you will end up typically with more than 10k data points available and then drill down into details.
-Overall, today’s CRM technology provides such data and naturally, it gets extensively used.
+The frequency that such data is reviewed by e.g. the sales manager or the company’s management may vary.
+Typically sales performance will be monitored weekly, monthly, quarterly and of course, annually.
+When you structure your sales data, you could end up with more than 10k data points available and then drill down into details.
+Overall, today’s CRM technology provides the tools to easily understand this data.
 The problem is that we tend to believe in our data and not in our people.

 Garbage in – Garbage out